Steps to Creating A Cheap Vegetarian Meal Plan

 • Dry Store

-In your dry store, you can have all kinds of potatoes, garlic, onions, grains such as rice, oats, pasta, barley and quinoa, legumes, which consists of all kinds of dry lentils and beans, canned beans.
+In your dry pantry, you can have all kinds grains such as rice, oats, pasta, barley, quinoa, all kinds of dry lentils and beans and canned beans( in the event of emergencies).

 • Fridge

-Your fridge should consist of seasonal fruits and vegetables that can’t be frozen, leafy greens wrapped in damp paper towel for durability, condiments and sauces, plant milk, tempeh and tofu.
+Your fridge should consist of seasonal fruits and vegetables, and foods such as leafy greens wrapped in damp paper towel for durability.

 • Freezer

-Fill your freezer with leftovers, frozen herbs, fruit and frozen berries, and whole wheat bread as well.
+Fill your freezer with leftovers, frozen herbs, fruits and vegetables that can be frozen and whole wheat bread as well.

 Take Away